ajdensmore/Tools/README.md

 # Tools
-A collection of hacky tools that I have developed
+A collection of tools I have developed for recon and information gathering.
+The current versions of these tools are serving as templates for later development.